RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_PerResidueEnergyMetric_type.md

 -   **custom_type**: Allows multiple configured SimpleMetrics of a single type to be called in a single RunSimpleMetrics and SimpleMetricFeatures.
  The custom_type name will be added to the data tag in the scorefile or features database.
 -   **output_as_pdb_nums**: If outputting to scorefile use PDB numbering+chain instead of Rosetta (1 - N numbering)
 -   **residue_selector**: If a residue selector is present, we only calculate and output metrics for the subset of residues selected.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **reference_name**: Name of reference pose to use (Use the SavePoseMover to create a reference pose)
 -   **use_native**: Use the native if present on the cmd-line.
 -   **scoretype**: ScoreType to calculate.